t-cann/RINGMIND/README.md

 Ringmind is an arts-humanities-science research project on the self-organising powers of planetary rings.
-It is an interdisciplinary collaboration between Sociology, Physics, School of Computing and Communication, and independent digital artists.
+It is an interdisciplinary collaboration between Sociology, Physics, School of Computing and Communication at Lancaster University, and independent digital artists.